RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 }
 ```

-When we call the `foo(123)` and `bar(123)` methods respectively we'll get some very different out put.
+When we call the `foo(123)` and `bar(123)` methods respectively we'll get some very different output.
 The foo method will return a string so we'll see an output of `string(3) "123"`.
 By contrast the bar method will throw an error because strong types have been imposed.
 We'll see an error message outputted, `Return value of bar() must be of the type string, integer returned`.

-As can be seen, within the same application we can have strong types imposed and not imposed.
+As is shown in this example, within the same application strict types can be imposed and not imposed at the same time.

 ## The Consequences

-I don't wish to get into the rights and wrongs of PHP's approach to type declarations, smarter people than I have designed and implemented it.
+I don't wish to get into the rights and wrongs of PHP's approach to type declarations, smarter people than I have designed and implemented them.
 But the consequences of PHP's approach to type declarations should be obvious.
 The most important being PHP's type system cannot be trusted.
 And this means low level integrity errors can slip into code unless you are meticulous with `declare(strict_types=1);` statements.

-For instance when unit testing with PHPUnit you will want to use `assertSame()` instead of `assertEquals()`.
+For instance when unit testing with [PHPUnit](https://phpunit.de/manual/6.5/en/appendixes.assertions.html#appendixes.assertions.assertSame) you should use `assertSame()` instead of `assertEquals()`.
 This is because `assertSame()` checks value and type where as `assertEquals()` only checks value.
 And if you want to ensure code integrity you need to check type as well as value.

-Type declarations are a big step forward for PHP and I believe all PHP developers should use them with `declare(strict_types=1);` on or off.
+Type declarations are a big step forward for PHP and I believe all PHP developers should use them whether `declare(strict_types=1);` is on or off.
 It is though important that PHP developers understand how they work.
-Misunderstanding PHP's type system will likely lead to bugs in your code that may have significant effects on your applications.
+Misunderstanding PHP's type system will likely lead to bugs and will have negative effects on your applications.

-For more information on PHP's type system I suggest your [read the RFC]() on PHP type declarations.
+For more information on PHP's type system I suggest your [read the RFC](https://wiki.php.net/rfc/scalar_type_hints_v5) on PHP scalar type declarations.